AliAlashwall/CineVerse/README.md

    ```
 2. Open the project in Android Studio.
 3. Obtain an API key from [TMDB](https://www.themoviedb.org/documentation/api).
-4. (Optional) Set up your API key in the project (usually in a `Constants` or `BuildConfig` file).
+4. Sync the project with Gradle files.
-5. Sync project with Gradle files.
+5. Run the app on an emulator or a physical device.

-6. Run the app on an emulator or a physical device.
+## Contributing

-## 📸 Screenshots
+Contributions are welcome!
+Please feel free to submit a Pull Request.